Acxiom/floret-example/guides/hello-galaxy.md

 Say hello to the galaxy and receive greetings collected from planets in the galaxy.

 ### Planets (Floret Microservices)
+Create a high-level project directory to hold your microservice code, and then run these commands at the project root to create subprojects.

 #### earth
 ````sh
 mkdir earth &&